Characterization of the Pareto social choice correspondence: Framework

-A \textbf{social choice correspondence} $G$ is a map from the domain\ $ L(X)^{N}$ to non-empty subsets of $X$. \ One example that will play a role here is the correspondence $T$ that maps profile $u$ to $T(u)$, the union of the tops at $u$:
+A \textbf{social choice correspondence} $G$ is a map from the domain\ $ L(X)^{N}$ to non-empty subsets of $X$. \ One example that will play a role here is the correspondence $T$ that maps profile $u$ to $T(u)$, the set of all top-ranked alternatives at $u$:

 At profile $u$, alternative $x$ \textbf{Pareto dominates} $y$ if $x\succ _{i}^{u}y$ for all $i$. \ Social choice correspondence $G$ satisfies the \textbf{Pareto condition} if for all $x$, $y$, and $u$, whenever $x$ Pareto dominates $y$ at $u$, then $y\notin G(u)$. \ The \textbf{Pareto correspondence}, $G_{P}$, is defined by